Trusted-AI/AIF360/examples/README.md

 [demo_reject_option_classification.ipynb](demo_reject_option_classification.ipynb): demonstrates the use of the Reject Option Classification (ROC) post-processing algorithm for bias mitigation

 [demo_reweighing_preproc.ipynb](demo_reweighing_preproc.ipynb):  demonstrates the use of a reweighing pre-processing algorithm for bias mitigation

-[demo_pre_in_postproc.ipynb](demo_pre_in_postproc.ipynb):  demonstrates the use of a reweighing pre-processing, adversarial debiasing in-processing and Reject Option Classification (ROC) post-processing for bias mitigation